Kawaii: Lolita

-Lolita fashion is a very well-known and recognizable style in Japan.
+Lolita fashion is a well-known and recognizable style in Japan.
 Based on Victorian fashion and the Rococo period, girls mix in their own elements along with gothic style to achieve the porcelain-doll look.
-The girls who dress in Lolita fashion try to look cute, innocent, and beautiful.
-This look is achieved with lace, ribbons, bows, ruffles, bloomers, aprons, and ruffled petticoats.
+The girls who dress in Lolita fashion try to look cute, innocent, and elegant.
+This look is achieved with laces, ribbons, bows, ruffles, bloomers, aprons, and ruffled petticoats.
 Parasols, chunky Mary Jane heels, and Bo Peep collars are also very popular.

 Sweet Lolita is a subset of Lolita fashion that includes even more ribbons, bows, and lace and is often fabricated out of pastels and other light colors.
 Head-dresses such as giant bows or bonnets are also very common, while lighter make-up is sometimes used to achieve a more natural look.
 Curled hair extensions, sometimes accompanied by eyelash extensions, are also popular in helping with the baby doll look.
 Another cute fashion with some crossover in "sweet Lolita" is Fairy Kei.

 Themes such as fruits, flowers, and sweets are often used as patterns on the fabrics used for dresses.
 Purses often go with the themes and are shaped like hearts, strawberries, or stuffed animals.
 Baby, the Stars Shine Bright is one of the more popular clothing stores for this style and often carries themes.
 Mannerisms are also important to many Sweet Lolitas.
 Sweet Lolita is sometimes not only a fashion but also a lifestyle.
 This is evident in the 2004 film Kamikaze Girls where the main Lolita character, Momoko, drinks only tea and eats only sweets.

 Gothic Lolita, Kuro Lolita, Shiro Lolita, and Military Lolita are all subtypes, also, in the US Anime Convention scene Casual Lolita.